 Linda Kull, PhD

-Prior to joining ISA, Kull taught botany, microbiology and general biology classes at Eastern Illinois University.
-She also was senior research coordinator for the National Soybean Research Laboratory at the University of Illinois where she managed local and national multidisciplinary agricultural research programs.
+Prior to joining ISA, Kull was senior research director for the National Soybean Research Laboratory at the University of Illinois where she managed local and national multidisciplinary agricultural research programs.
+She also taught botany, microbiology, and general biology classes at Eastern Illinois University.

-She earned bachelor’s and master’s degrees in botany and plant physiology from Eastern Illinois University and completed a Ph.D. at the University of Illinois in plant pathology and crop sciences.
-Kull holds a certificate for strategic management from DePaul University, certificate for communication diplomacy from AMA, and certificate for leadership excellence from Illinois State University.
+Kull earned bachelor’s and master’s degrees in botany and plant physiology from Eastern Illinois University and completed a Ph.D. at the University of Illinois in plant pathology and crop sciences.
+Kull holds certificates for strategic management, communication diplomacy, leadership excellence, and behavioral decision making from DePaul University, AMA, Illinois State University, and Harvard Business School, respectively.
 She grew up in southern Illinois and raised three children on a small corn and soybean farm in central Illinois.
-She and her husband live in the country and have seven grandchildren who love to visit, cook, work on crafts and go fishing and hiking.
+She and her husband have five children and seven grandchildren and live in the country near Windsor, Illinois.

 Emerging technologies evaluation

 Soybean composition, quality, and value for leading soybean markets